-Artisan Boulangerie Co., nine locations around Singapore; www.artisanbakery.com.sg
+Artisan Boulangerie Co., six locations around Singapore; www.artisanbakery.com.sg

 The Whole Kitchen

-Lunchboxes have well and truly been jazzed up in our household thanks to The Whole Kitchen, but did you know it also bakes up gluten free sourdough bread too?
-Fermented overnight then baked to give a golden crust, the soft chew and yummy flavours are available for delivery every Tuesday and Friday.
+Lunchboxes have well and truly been jazzed up in our household thanks to The Whole Kitchen, but did you know it also bakes up gluten-free sourdough bread, too?
+Fermented overnight then baked to give a golden crust, the yummy flavours are available for delivery.

 The Whole Kitchen, online ordering; www.thewholekitchen.com.sg/collections/breads

 Bread, cookies, pastries, cakes… this super-duper place has it all!
 East Coast residents will be no stranger to its lip-smacking wares, while the rest of us don’t mind making the special trip for a dark rye or spelt loaf.
 Keep an eye out for its seasonal offerings, too.

 Baker’s Well, 35 East Coast Road, Singapore 428754; bakerswell.com